Thomas Sewell (neo-Nazi): 2021: Founding of the National Socialist Network and attacks

-Sewell founded the neo-Nazi National Socialist Network (NSN) in early 2021, and has since been its self-appointed leader.
+Sewell founded the National Socialist Network (NSN) in early 2021, and was the leader until its disbanding.
 The NSN was established through a merger of the Lads Society and Antipodean Resistance.
-Unlike the earlier movements Sewell was associated with, the NSN was explicitly National Socialist in orientation, and their messaging was more explicitly violent.
+Unlike the earlier movements Sewell was associated with, the NSN was explicitly neo-Nazi in orientation, and its messaging was more explicitly violent.
 Sewell is also the leader of the European Australian Movement (EAM), also established in 2021.

 In January 2021, over the Australia Day weekend, 38 members of EAM were photographed performing Nazi salutes next to Lake Bellfield at the foot of the Grampians in western Victoria.
 The group burnt a cross and chanted racist slogans at passers-by, including "White power" and Sieg Heil.
 The group's actions drew the attention of local police as well as intelligence officers from Victoria Police's Counter-Terrorism Command.

 On 1 March 2021, the Australian TV program A Current Affair, a Nine Network program, broadcast a report on the NSN.
 An hour before it aired, Sewell and Jacob Hersant, a neo-Nazi associate of Sewell, arrived at Nine Network's Melbourne office demanding to speak to staff about the program.
 When a security guard, a black man, requested that they leave, Hersant said to the guard, "dance monkey, dance".
 The security guard was then repeatedly punched in the face and fell to the ground.
 Sewell continued to repeatedly hit the guard after he fell.
 When additional security came to the aid of the beaten man, Sewell and Hersant fled.
 The assault drew condemnation from Victorian Premier Daniel Andrews who called it "sickening".
 Victoria Police's Counter-Terrorism Command charged Sewell with affray, recklessly causing injury and unlawful assault.
 In December 2022, he contested the charges in the Melbourne Magistrates Court, attending with several supporters, including Blair Cottrell.
 Other supporters watched the proceedings online.
 The following week, Sewell was found guilty of affray and recklessly causing injury.
 On 12 January 2023, he was sentenced to an 18-month community corrections order with 150 hours of community service.
 After being sentenced, Sewell performed a Nazi salute outside the courtroom.